 Find out about our Mapping Scotland's Paths project

-Ramblers Scotland is calling for an increase in government investment in paths to extend the network, encourage more use of paths and help to make the countryside more accessible and welcoming for all.
-We would also like to see the Scottish Government provide strategic direction to local authorities and national parks to help establish priorities and expectations for the core path network.
+Ramblers Scotland is calling for an increase in government investment in infrastructure for outdoor recreation.
+This includes funding for paths to extend and improve the network, encourage more use of paths and help to make the countryside more accessible and welcoming for all.
+We would also like to see the Scottish Government provide strategic direction to local authorities and national parks to help establish priorities and expectations for core paths as part of the wider path network.

-Over the years, without formal protection, many paths in Scotland have been lost to agriculture, forestry or development, resulting in a real lack of paths to give safe, pleasant routes around and between our communities.
-There are very few rights of way which are legally protected.
-Now, despite our statutory right of access to most land (and inland water), Scotland still has a very low density of paths in lowland areas, especially when compared to England and Wales.
-Connections into and between local communities are vital to sustainability and to the health and well-being of local people.
+Our statutory right of access to most land (and inland water) is highly valued but connections into and between communities are vital to sustainability and to the health and well-being of local people.
+Likewise, paths which help us to explore Scotland’s fantastic landscape play an important role in supporting active lives and also tourism, since walking is one of the most popular activities that tourists enjoy in Scotland.
 Under the Land Reform (Scotland) Act 2003 Scottish access authorities (local authorities and national park authorities) were obliged to develop Core Path Plans to form a framework for local path networks in their area.
 Core paths are the principal legally-definitive and designated system of paths in Scotland.

 A key value of core paths is that they allow both visitors and locals find out about useful and interesting routes, benefiting from the combined knowledge of local communities, user groups, land managers, access staff and local access forums.

-The core paths should be signposted and are likely to be the most popular paths.
-The core paths network is legally available to all types of users (eg, walkers, cyclists, equestrians), and includes inland water for paddlers and other water users.
+Core paths should be signposted and are likely to be the most popular paths.
+The core paths network is legally available to all types of users and the network as a whole will be suitable for all abilities, even if individual paths may not be usable for everyone.
+Core paths also include routes on inland water for paddlers and other water users.

-Access authorities have powers to maintain, promote and keep core paths free from obstruction, but there is no legal duty to do so.
-However, clearly there is an expectation that such paths are signed and kept open as a priority.
+Access authorities have a legal duty and powers to keep paths, including core paths free from obstruction.
+They also have powers to maintain and promote core paths, but no duty to do so.
+However, clearly there is an expectation that core paths are signed and kept open as a priority.

 Scottish Outdoor Access Code – core path plans